Desktop47-02.jpg

 A GIFT FOR HER (AND YOU)

-Whether you choose to celebrate her with sparkle or romance, Designs by Alina is your one stop shop destination.
-And in honor of our newest, most romantic player, the Make Me Sway candle, we are offering 20% off your entire order through Valentine’s Day.
-Use coupon code LUCKYHER at checkout and remember, Santa Barbara deliveries and pick-ups are always free.
+Whether you choose to celebrate her with sparkle or romance, Designs by Alina is your one-stop shop.
+In honor of our newest and most romantic player—our Make Me Sway candle—we’re offering 20% off your entire order through Valentine’s Day.

 How will you make her sway?